yama-yuki/yama-yuki/README.md

 ## Area of Interest
 - I have a background in Theoretical and Computational Linguistics.

-- I am interested in anything related to natural language semantics!
+- I am interested in anything related to natural language semantics:

   Semantic Parsing, Meaning Representation, Lexical Semantics, Syntax-Semantics Interface, and etc.